kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 #### Story 2

-User (or something else, e.g. an admission webhook) configures SELinux label for a pod using RWOP volume
+User (or something else, e.g. an admission webhook) configures SELinux label for a pod using a volume

 ```yaml
 apiVersion: v1